GigabyteCode/AsciiArt/README.md

 # AsciiArt
-A simple image to ASCII art converter using the "ascii-magic" Python library
+A simple image to ASCII art converter using the "ascii-magic" Python library.

 ![ascii art](https://github.com/GigabyteCode/AsciiArt/assets/154292798/e88be953-a546-4b8c-95e2-5f8dba51be22)